 About Anthem Blue Cross of California

 Anthem is the second largest provider of health insurance in the United States, and the largest for-profit managed healthcare company in the Blue Cross Blue Shield Association.
 In June 2022, Anthem’s parent company rebranded itself from Anthem, Inc. to Elevance Health, Inc. It also launched the Carelon brand that includes its pharmacy benefit manager and care delivery services.
-As of 2022, Anthem had 47.3 million members.
-In January 2023, Elevance announced plans to acquire Blue Cross Blue Shield of Louisiana.
-This state will bring policyholders to nearly 50 million and will be the 15th state where Elevance Health’s Anthem Blue Cross Blue Shield health insurance is sold.
+As of February 2024, Anthem serves 118 million customers.
+Elevance Health has Blue plans (Blue Cross Blue Shield) in fourteen states as well as Medicare and Medicaid plans through its Wellpoint subsidiary.
+(Note that in California, Blue Shield of California and Anthem Blue Cross are separate health insurance companies.)

 In 2012, WellPoint acquired Amerigroup for $4.9 billion under the theory that the Affordable Care Act would result in significant Medicaid expansion.
 Before 2014, Anthem was called WellPoint, formed by the 2004 merger of California’s WellPoint and Indianapolis’ Anthem.
 Anthem Blue Cross in California has about 800,000 customers, making it one of the largest health insurers.
 Anthem attempted to acquire Cigna in 2015 for more than $54 billion, but in 2017 that merger was blocked by a U.S. District Court.